 - S&P to taste

-While the pasta is boiling: In a large skillet over medium heat melt the butter, then add the flour and continuously whisk until it becomes a frothy paste.
+While the pasta is boiling: In a large skillet over medium heat melt butter, then add flour and continuously whisk until it becomes a frothy paste.
 Pour in the milk continuously whisking until it’s bubbling and thick.
-Turn the heat down to medium-low and slowly stir in both cheeses, sugar, salt, nutmeg, and hot sauce (or sub a couple dashes of cayenne pepper, or omit altogether).
+Turn the heat down to medium-low and slowly stir in both cheeses, sugar, salt, nutmeg, and hot sauce (or sub a couple dashes of cayenne pepper).
 Mix the pasta into the cheese sauce.
-Stir in a little bit of reserved pasta water at a time until you reach the desired consistency.
-Salt and pepper to taste.
+Start adding a little bit of reserved pasta water at a time until you reach the desired consistency, sometimes I use the whole cup.
+Adjust salt and pepper to taste.
 Serve hot and melty!!

 A couple of Notes:

-- To the Velveeta haters: use 1/2 cup Cream Cheese and 1-1/2 cups shredded Cheddar or Colby Jack instead
+- Hey, Velveeta haters!: use 1/2 cup Cream Cheese and 1-1/2 cups shredded Colby Jack instead.

-- For fun use a different pasta noodle like cavatappi or rotini.
+- For fun use a different pasta noodles like cavatappi or rotini.
 Beauty comes in all shapes and sizes!